yakovlev-studio/Alpaca/Readme.md

 Google Sign-In requires a `keystore` file to be added to your project and the Firebase console for both debug and release builds, we've included a `debug` one by default.
 To setup a new `keystore` file, follow the [guide here](https://developer.android.com/studio/publish/app-signing#debug-mode).

-### Add your app id and name

-This project is preconfigured with `market.reactnative.firebaseauthkit` as its app id.
-You will probably want to replace it using the `rename-script` npm script provided with this product.

 ### Add your Firebase credentials

 1. Choose your existing Firebase project from the [Firebase console](https://console.firebase.google.com/).